1986 FIFA World Cup: Second round and quarter-finals (knockout rounds)

-Semi-finals, third-place match and final
+Semi-finals, match for third place and final

 In the first semi-final match, Andreas Brehme put West Germany 1–0 ahead against France in the ninth minute in Guadalajara, but the outcome remained in doubt until two minutes from time when Rudi Völler made it 2–0, and West Germany were in the final for the second World Cup in succession.
 In the second semi-final match, Maradona struck twice in the second half as Argentina beat Belgium 2–0 at the Azteca.
-France went on to defeat Belgium in the third-place match, 4–2.
+France went on to defeat Belgium in the match for third place, 4–2 at extra time.
+As of 2026, it remains the only third place match to go to extra time.

 So it was to be the South American Argentina vs the European West Germany at the final at the Azteca, the second time this massive stadium would host a World Cup Final (the first in 1970).
 Jose Brown put Argentina one up midway through the first half of the final, and when Jorge Valdano scored a second for the South Americans in the 55th minute, Argentina looked to be strolling to victory.
 West Germany then staged a spirited comeback.
 Karl-Heinz Rummenigge pulled one back in the 74th minute, and six minutes later Rudi Völler hit the equaliser.
 With seven minutes remaining, a pass from Maradona gave Jorge Burruchaga the chance to score the winner for Argentina.
 Eight years on from their home triumph, Argentina regained the world title and 30 million people in Argentina celebrated in the streets after the final victory.
 Maradona was the Golden Ball winner as the best player of the tournament, while Gary Lineker of England won the Golden Boot as the leading scorer of the World Cup with six goals.